mapbender/mapbender-documentation/en/customization/yaml.rst

 .. hint:: The root user can always see unpublished applications.

-It is also possible to remove the applications from the ``applications`` folder.
-Repeat the cache clearing process afterwards.

 In the same way, new YAML applications can be placed in the folder and will be automatically recognized by Mapbender.

 Mapbender Demo Map
 ------------------

 This is the main Demo application.
-Should be used for a desktop based application.
+It can be optimized for a desktop and mobile use.
+It contains most of the Mapbender elements.

 Detailed descriptions of the elements at :ref:`elements`.